openhumanoids/oh-distro/software/viewer/src/renderer_affordances/README.txt

 ----------------------------------------------------------------------------------
 Description:
 ------------
 An attempt at managing complexity as we create instances of objects and associate many `stuff/features'(parasites) that are stuck to it.
-Example `Parasites' could include sticky hands, sticky feet or sticky manipulation plans that are defined in object frame.
+Example `Parasites' could include sticky hands or sticky feet  that are defined in object frame.
 As an object is tracked in world frame, all the dependent parasites get rendered with it.

 Notes:
 ------